p-brane/sky130-apd-workshop/README.md

 RandomMode Even
 ```

-The default config.tcl and default sky130A_sky130_fd_sc_hd_config.tcl file were used for this floorplan run.
+The default `config.tcl` and default sky130A_sky130_fd_sc_hd_config.tcl file were used for this floorplan run.
 The configuration files are located at `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/`

 ![](assets/sky130_apd_workshop_day2_lab1_results-70d94a3c.png)

-The picov32a.def file contains the floorplan results and is located at `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/03-08_06-01/results/floorplan/`.
+The `picov32a.def` file contains the floorplan results and is located at `/home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/03-08_06-01/results/floorplan/`.
 The total die area is 660685 by 671405 units and can be converter to microns by dividing 1000 (1 micron = 1000 units).

 ![](assets/sky130_apd_workshop_day2_lab1_results-9b1ceaef.png)

 ### Floorplan Layout with Magic

-Magic will display the floorplan layout graphically.
-Magic is invoked as using the following command in a new terminal.
+`Magic` will display the floorplan layout graphically. `Magic` is invoked as using the following command in a new terminal.

 `magic -T /home/p-brane/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read /home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/03-08_06-01/tmp/merged.lef def read /home/p-brane/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/03-08_06-01/results/floorplan/picov32a.floorplan.def &`

-The sky130A.tech file describes the Skywater 130 nm process and the picov32a.floorplan.def file contain the floorplan for the picorv32a design generated by the run_floorplan script.
+The `sky130A.tech` file describes the Skywater 130 nm process and the `picov32a.floorplan.def` file contain the floorplan for the picorv32a design generated by the `run_floorplan` command.

 ![](assets/sky130_apd_workshop_day2_lab1_results-e2cbacff.png)
 ![](assets/sky130_apd_workshop_day2_lab1_results-8e63b358.png)